 In 2002, Sierra Leone emerged from a brutal, decade-long civil war.
 Its infrastructure, including hospitals and medical training, was decimated.
 Both the country and its people were left broken.

-Today, Sierra Leone is at peace but still reeling from the effects of conflict.
-Healthcare in the nation is almost non-existent: there is one doctor to 10,000 people; no reconstructive surgeons, one orthopaedic surgeon; and, crucially, no graduate medical training.
+Today, Sierra Leone is at peace but still affected by the result of conflict.
+Healthcare in the nation is resource poor and many doctors, nurses and healthcare professionals were lost to the 2014 Ebola crisis: there is one doctor to 10,000 people; no reconstructive surgeons, one orthopaedic surgeon; and, crucially, no graduate medical training.

-Sierra Leone and its people need our help to recover; to train the surgeons, nurses and physiotherapists that will help change the face of healthcare in the country and rebuild bodies and lives broken by war.
+With support from our partners Resurge Africa can help to train the surgeons, nurses and physiotherapists that will help change the face of healthcare in the country and rebuild bodies and lives broken by war.

 At the Holy Spirit Hospital in Makeni, we are developing Sierra Leone’s first reconstructive surgery unit.
 The infrastructure has been built thanks to the work of Italian charity Fondazione Don Gnocchi and Resurge Africa is now training the staff that will run the unit independently, creating a self-sustaining facility that will eventually provide support and training to other medics in Sierra Leone.

 In Ghana, this approach has saw the creation of a thriving reconstructive surgery unit – the country’s first – run by a team of international-standard surgeons and medical staff who deliver training and support to other hospitals in the region.
 In the Holy Spirit, overseen by the mercurial Dr Patrick Turay and thanks to our generous supporters, we are well on the way to replicating that success.

-Dr Eric Wongo is now in his final postgraduate year in Ghana, while Dr Abdulai Jalloh began his postgraduate reconstructive surgery training in January 2013.
+Dr Eric Wongo and Dr Abdulai Jalloh are now in their final post-graduate year of training.
 On their return to the Holy Spirit, they will become their country’s first reconstructive surgeons.
-While the young doctors study, we’re training the anaesthetists, nurses and therapists needed to run a self-sustaining reconstructive surgery unit in Makeni, ready for their return.
+Meanwhile, we are training the anaesthetists, nurses and therapists needed to run a self-sustaining reconstructive surgery unit in Makeni, ready to support them on their return.